vincentcheri/alx-low_level_programming/0x18-dynamic_libraries/README.md

-oo well i usually see .dll when i was using windows and never knew it stands for DYNAMIC LINKED LIBRARIES and when i started using Linux they are on the OS as SHARED OBJECTS AKA .so
+OOHHH!
+Well i usually see .dll when i was using windows and never knew it stands for DYNAMIC LINKED LIBRARIES and when i started using Linux they are on the OS as SHARED OBJECTS AKA .so

 Dynamic libraries are very crucial in the world of modularity and projects where size of executable matters.